 Water System.
 Major or minor problems on household water, irrigation, outdoor sprinkler systems, and water rights issues

 Structural Issues.
 These are structural foundation problems, roof leaks, basement flood, dry rot or pests or attic insulation.
-And other defects on chimneys, pools, sidewalks, garage floors, exterior walls, driveways, patio, fireplaces, elevators, sidings, hot tub, slab floors, etc.
+Although other defects on chimneys, pools, sidewalks, garage floors, exterior walls, driveways, patio, fireplaces, elevators, sidings, hot tub, slab floors, etc.

 Systems and Fixtures.
 Property condition of the plumbing (including pipes, faucets, fixtures, and toilets), heating and cooling, electrical, security systems or satellite dishes.